The Money Overview

 More retirees, tighter margins

 Each annual COLA carries more weight because the population drawing benefits keeps growing.
-The 2020 census confirmed that the 65-and-older population expanded faster than any other age group over the prior decade, driven by baby boomers crossing into retirement.
+The 2020 census confirmed that the 65-and-older population expanded faster than any other age group over the prior decade, driven by baby boomers entering retirement.
 According to the SSA’s Monthly Statistical Snapshot, more than 67 million people receive some form of Social Security benefit each month.

 The program’s financial outlook adds tension to any proposal that would increase benefits.
-The 2024 Social Security Trustees Report projected that the combined Old-Age and Survivors Insurance and Disability Insurance trust funds could be depleted by 2035 if Congress takes no action.
-After depletion, incoming payroll tax revenue would cover only about 83% of scheduled benefits.
-Switching to a more generous inflation index like the CPI-E would accelerate that timeline, forcing lawmakers to weigh immediate relief for current retirees against the program’s long-range solvency.
+The 2024 Social Security Trustees Report projected that the combined Old-Age and Survivors Insurance and Disability Insurance trust funds could be depleted by 2035 without Congressional action.
+At that point, incoming payroll tax revenue would cover only about 83% of scheduled benefits.

 How retirees can prepare before October

-Financial advisors who work with retirees often recommend building a cushion into annual budgets to absorb the gap between a COLA increase and actual cost increases in healthcare and housing.
-Reviewing Medicare plan options during open enrollment each fall, comparing Medigap and Medicare Advantage costs, and checking eligibility for programs like the Medicare Savings Program or Extra Help for prescription drugs can offset some of the pressure a modest COLA leaves behind.
+Financial advisors who work with retirees often recommend building a cushion into annual budgets to absorb the gap between a COLA increase and actual inflation in healthcare and housing.
+Reviewing Medicare plan options during open enrollment each fall, comparing Medigap and Medicare Advantage costs, and checking eligibility for programs like the Medicare Savings Program or Extra Help for prescription drugs can help offset some of the pressure a modest COLA leaves behind.

 Gerelyn Terzo